velartrill/velartrill.github.io/orig/kestrel.md

 "That looks like a radar disc."
 I purse my lips.
 "Sort of."

 "Many sensor technologies are integrated here, but you will lose no critical insight if you think of it as radar."
 She indicates a pattern of dots on the screen.
 "Colors represent IFF signals for local powers.
-Our assets are coded green, Imperial assets are coded red, League assets -- your Republic included -- are coded blue."
+Our assets are coded green, suspected Imperial assets are coded red, League assets -- your Republic included -- are coded blue."

 There's something off about how she says "your Republic" that sets off all kinds of alarms in my head.

 The ambassador taps the screen.
-"This thick line is the boundary between sovereign Society airspace and our aircraft identification zone.
+"This thick line is the boundary between sovereign Society airspace and the external portion of our aircraft identification zone.
 Per our understanding with your Republic, as a diplomatic courtesy, Destiny Garden is *supposed* to contact us in advance if your aircraft are to enter our ADID zone."

 I gaze at the radar, at the blue dots swarming through the identification zone, a white glyph blinking urgently in their centers.
 "You weren't given notice."